superchilpil/VoiceGuard/README.md

     Whisper transcription: bits
     Alias: bag it -> bitch

-With that alias configured, a transcription of `bag it` can be handled as the corresponding blocked word.
+With that alias configured, a transcription of `bits` can be handled as the corresponding blocked word.

 Aliases are useful when pronunciation, background noise, microphone quality, or Whisper's speech recognition causes a blocked word to be transcribed differently from how it was actually spoken.